nculwell/MathStudy/ProbStats.md

 ### Other big books

-* Kuhn and Johnson, *Applied Predictive Modeling*
+* Kuhn and Johnson, 2013. *Applied Predictive Modeling*

-  Published 2013.
   This is a guide to machine learning at the level of detail necessary to implement techniques in R. Much attention is paid to how to make each method perform well.
 The body of each chapter is a description of the techniques involved, then at the end of the chapter is a "Computing" section which describes how to do what you just learned in R. The author's approach is to tell you just as much as you need to know to use the techniques, then point you to primary literature where you can read the details.

   http://appliedpredictivemodeling.com/

-* Reed and Marks, *Neural Smithing: Supervised Learning in Feedforward Artificial Neural Networks* (c)
+* Reed and Marks, 1999. *Neural Smithing: Supervised Learning in Feedforward Artificial Neural Networks* (c)

-  Published 1999.
   This one is old, not particularly in-depth and only covers a limited subset of NN techniques, but it remains one of the better introductions to the topic of neural networks.
 It's also relatively short and affordable.

-* Murphy, *Machine Learning: a Probabilistic Perspective*
+* Murphy, 2012. *Machine Learning: a Probabilistic Perspective*

-  Published 2012.
   https://www.cs.ubc.ca/~murphyk/MLbook/

-* Izenman, *Modern Multivariate Statistical Techniques: Regression, Classification, and Manifold Learning*
+* Izenman, 2008. *Modern Multivariate Statistical Techniques: Regression, Classification, and Manifold Learning*

-  Published 2008.
   This book is statistics-oriented, but it largely covers ML techniques.

-* Bishop, *Pattern Recognition and Machine Learning*
+* Bishop, 2006. *Pattern Recognition and Machine Learning*

-  Published 2006.
   AKA PRML.
 Bayesian viewpoint.
-This book used to be very influential but it's getting a bit dated, and it's generally regarded as not the best written ML book around. http://research.microsoft.com/en-us/um/people/cmbishop/PRML/index.htm
+This book used to be very influential but it's getting a bit dated, and I get the impression that it's generally regarded as not the best-written ML book around. http://research.microsoft.com/en-us/um/people/cmbishop/PRML/index.htm

-* Bishop, *Neural Networks for Pattern Recognition*
+* Bishop, 1996. *Neural Networks for Pattern Recognition*

-  Published 1996.
-Old but still relevant.
+  Old but still relevant (because there aren't a lot of in-depth books about neural networks).

-* Abu-Mostafa, Magdon-Ismail, Lin, *Learning From Data*
+* Abu-Mostafa, Magdon-Ismail, Lin, 2012. *Learning From Data*

-  Published 2012.
   Goes with an online course from Caltech: https://work.caltech.edu/telecourse.html

-* Mohri, Rostamizadeh, Talwalkar, *Foundations of Machine Learning*
+* Mohri, Rostamizadeh, Talwalkar, 2012. *Foundations of Machine Learning*

-  Published 2012.

-* Koller, Friedman, *Probabilistic Graphical Models: Principles and Techniques*
+* Koller, Friedman, 2009. *Probabilistic Graphical Models: Principles and Techniques*

-  Published 2009.
   This is the reigning book on PGMs, but it demands more mathematical background (e.g. abstract algebra) than a lot of the other books listed here.

 ## Natural language processing